The stats used in this article about the husky price in Australia were put together by Dr. Abdul Basit Javed (DVM, RVMP).

 Final Word About the Husky Price in Australia

-So, is a husky worth the price in Australia?
-It really depends on your personal circumstances.
 If you’re prepared to put in the work to look after your dog and are located in an area where there are no prohibitively high costs associated with keeping a husky, then go for it!
 But if you’re not sure whether you’ll be able to meet all of the dog’s needs, it might be wiser to opt for a different breed.

 Have you got a husky?

-Share your experience and expenses in the comments below.
+Let us know in the comments below.

 We love hearing from our readers!